Project-MONAI/monai-deploy/guidelines/monai-application-package.md

 ### Minimal Number of Artifacts

-A MAP SHALL be comprised of a minimal number of artifacts.
-The ideal would be for a MAP to be single, self-describing artifact.
+A MAP SHALL be comprised of a single container which meets the minimum requirements set forth by this document.

 ### Describable